 East End of Rundle Route Description

-The hike up East End of Rundle starts at Whiteman’s Pond dam at the top of Canmore Hill.
+The hike up the East End of Rundle starts at Whiteman’s Pond dam at the top of Canmore Hill.
 There are two parking areas, but the latter from Canmore is the best for access to EEOR.
-The trail starts right between two flagged power poles you can see in the photo below.
+The trail starts right between two flagged power poles, which you can see in the photo below.

-The trail is a bit of a mixed bag through the ascent as it makes several switchbacks, changes in trail material, before several rocky sections that may require a handhold or two.
-It’s nothing difficult and any hiker should be able to handle the terrain.
+The trail is a bit of a mixed bag through the ascent as it makes several switchbacks, changes in trail material before several rocky sections that may require a handhold or two.
+However, it’s nothing difficult, and any hiker should be able to handle the terrain.
 It’s is fairly easy to follow with the small pieces of tape, painted rocks, and cairns leading the way to the peak.

-On the way up you begin to see views down Spray Valley to the East, Ha Ling Peak, and Mount Lawrence Grassi.
-With this in mind, there are a ton of off shots and goat trails from the main trail that leads to various viewpoints.
+On the way up, you begin to see views down Spray Valley to the East, Ha Ling Peak, and Mount Lawrence Grassi.
+With this in mind, there are many off-shots and goat trails from the main trail that lead to various viewpoints.

-The hike up comes out of the first section of treeline to a small ridge.
-This section has some route finding and small portions of scree.
-It’s not too difficult and the most advanced section comes on a large rock slab that can be bypassed by heading to the left.
+The hike up comes out of the first section of the treeline to a small ridge.
+This section has some route findings and small portions of scree.
+It’s not too difficult, and the most advanced section comes on a large rock slab that can be bypassed by heading to the left.

 After this scramble, you’ve reached the summit and get to enjoy the views over Canmore!
-The view was particularly exciting for us as we could see our home way down below.
+The view was inspiring for us as we could see our home way down below.

 With a summit beer in hand, we watched a marmot wander around the peak and flipped through the very full summit register.